Skip to Main Content

 *Note: All pictured examples of database searching on this page are from Academic Search Complete, an interdisciplinary database that is managed by EBSCOhost.
 Other databases will likely have similar features, but they will look a little different.

-Finding Relevant Subject Terms
+Find Relevant Subject Terms

 Like the library catalog, many databases will provide subject terms for specific resources.
 Subject terms are standardized words or phrases that describe the main idea of the source you are looking at.
 These terms are hyperlinked, so you can select them to bring back a new result list with other books and articles that share the subject term.
 You should note any especially helpful subject terms as you conduct your research (as well as which database or search tool you found them in!).